-What guides the CREATE Program?
+EARLY CHILDHOOD EDUCATION What guides the Early Childhood Education Program?

-The CREATE Early Childhood Education Program has transformed learning to teach children from birth to grade three into a cohort, off campus, community-based program.
+The University of Arizona's Early Childhood Education Program has transformed learning to teach children from birth to grade three into a cohorted, off campus, community-based program.
 Undergraduates accepted into the program complete course work with the same peers for four semesters and participate in extensive course work and field experiences at local schools and with the community.
-The transformation of the CREATE Program was based on four principles.
+The foundation of the Early Childhood Education Program was based on four principles: